PonderaLab/datascience4economists/README.md

 ## Getting started

-Though often used synonymously, Git and GitHub are two different things.
+Though often used synonymously, its important to note that Git and GitHub are two different things.
 Git is a particular implementation of version control originally designed by Linus Torvalds as a way of managing the Linux source code.
 Other systems of version control exist though they are used less frequently.
 Git can be used to refer both to a particular approach taken to version control and the software underlying it.

-Given that, how are we going to interact in Github?.
+Given that difference, how are we going to interact in Github?.
 Typically, the interactions are given by committing/pulling/pushing/branching/actually working with the code from a repository.
-In this course, interaction activities are limited to the use of *pulling*.
+In this course, interaction activities are limited to the use of *pulling* the repository.
 It is very, very useful to read the [github glossary](https://help.github.com/articles/github-glossary/) to assimilate the specific terms we use across our site and documentation.
+More details for pulling the repository are given in the next section.

+## Installation

 So, for pulling, we suggest to [install GitHub Desktop](https://desktop.github.com/) on supported Microsoft Windows or OS X operating systems.
 More techincal information about Github Desktop can ben founded [here](https://services.github.com/on-demand/github-desktop/pull-request-github-desktop).

-## Installation
+After you’ve created a Github account and install Github Desktop,the next step is to clone it to your local environment.
+Here we have a nice picture of how to clone our repository (in Github Desktop clearly) -> [Cloning](https://services.github.com/on-demand/images/gifs/github-desktop/clone-repository-locally.gif)

 ## Usage